Last updated: November 1, 2018

 4) Top Insurance Package

-If you're a frequent traveler, then the insurance coverage offered by a good credit card can easily save you thousands of dollars.
-Whenever you rent a car you can decline the Loss Damage Waiver (LDW) that adds up to $20 per day to the bill.
-If you drop your brand new iPad within the first 90-120 days of owning it, you can get a full repair or reimbursement of the purchase price.
+For starters, whenever you rent a car, you can decline the Loss Damage Waiver (LDW) that adds up to $20-$30 per day to the bill.
+Not to mention, if you drop your brand new iPad within the first 90-120 days of owning it, you can get a full repair or reimbursement of the purchase price – which is a pretty rare type of insurance.

-Need medical insurance?
-Good cards offer from 15-31 days of travel medical absolutely free which could easily cost you hundreds per trip.
-With 15+ types of credit card insurance available, the potential savings certainly don't end there!
+And if you find yourself in need of emergency medical attention?
+Good cards will offer anywhere from 15-31 days of travel (emergency) medical – absolutely free.
+With 16 types of credit card insurance available, the potential savings certainly don't end there!

-The BMO AIR MILES World Elite MasterCard has the top insurance package hands down offering 14 out of the 15 types of insurance that I track.
-Not only that, but it is better in each of those categories than almost all of the other AIR MILES cards.
+The BMO AIR MILES World Elite Mastercard has the top insurance package hands down offering 14 out of the 16 types of insurance that I track, making this card not only tops among AIR MILES cards, but one of the best credit card insurance packages – period.

-If you want something with no annual fee and a low minimum income, then the MBNA Best Western MasterCard would be what I'd suggest.
-It has 7 types of insurance coverage, which is very high for a credit card with no annual fee.
+If you’re looking for the best insurance package on a card with no annual fee and a low minimum income, then the MBNA Best Western Mastercard would be what I'd suggest.
+It has 7 types of insurance included, which is pretty high for a credit card with no annual fee.

 5) Great Perks